 Analyse the functioning of the European Union.

-Analyse current affairs and issues within the European Union and external which have an impact on it.
+Analyse current affairs and issues within and outside of the European Union, which have an impact on it.

 Explain the major milestones and developments within the European Union.